Development of the gonads: Ovary

 The ovary is thus formed mainly from the genital ridge and partly from the mesonephros.
 Later the mass is differentiated into a central part, the medulla of ovary, covered by a surface layer, the germinal epithelium.
 Between the cells of the germinal epithelium a number of larger cells, the immature ova, are found.
 The immature ova, in turn, are carried into the stroma beneath by bud-like ingrowths (genital cords of the germinal epithelium).
 The surface germinal epithelium ultimately forms the permanent epithelial covering of this organ.
 Furthermore, it soon loses its connection with the central mass.
 Instead, the tunica albuginea of the ovaries develops between them.

 Origin of ova

 During early embryonic development, cells from the dorsal endoderm of the yolk sac migrate along the hindgut to the gonadal ridge.
 These primordial germ cells (PGCs) multiply by mitosis and once they have reached the gonadal ridge they are called oogonia (diploid stem cells of the ovary).

 Once oogonia enter this area they attempt to associate with the other somatic cells, derived from both the peritoneum and mesonephros.
 Development proceeds and the oogonia become fully surrounded by a layer of connective tissue cells (pre-granulosa cells) in an irregular manner.
 In this way, the rudiments of the ovarian follicles are formed.

+During oogenesis, the oogonia become primary oocytes.
+Oocytes (immature ova) residing in the primordial follicle of the ovary are in a non-growing prophase arrested state, but have the capacity to undergo highly efficient homologous recombinational repair of DNA damages including double-strand breaks.
+This ability to repair DNA damage allows genome integrity to be maintained and offspring health to be protected.